-In many cases, strategic planning for mobility initiatives fails to be mapped out over an entire organisation.
+In many cases, strategic planning for mobility initiatives fails to be mapped out over an entire organization.

 This means isolated silos may be at further stages in the development cycle, creating integration problems.
-Customer-facing organisations can suffer in particular, as people will not receive a seamless consumer experience.
+Customer-facing organizations can suffer in particular, as people will not receive a seamless consumer experience.

 3. Measure the results